yui/yuidoc/README.md

         module2/
             data.json

+AM - sounds good -- had in mind a schema system to define different parser outputs, but that might be overkill.

 ### Parse only what we need to parse.

 Keep a *state* file somewhere that shows the last time this doc tree was parsed